reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

   auto: 0065-java
 ---

-In this article, we'll look at how to integrate a Spring Boot application with Apache Kafka and start sending and consuming records from our application.
+In this article, we'll look at how to integrate a Spring Boot application with Apache Kafka and start sending and consuming messages from our application.
 We'll be going through each section with code examples.

 ## Why Kafka?

 Traditional messaging queues like ActiveMQ, RabbitMQ can handle high throughput usually used for long-running or background jobs and communicating between services.

 Kafka is a stream-processing platform built by LinkedIn and currently developed under the umbrella of the Apache Software Foundation.
 Kafka aims to provide low-latency ingestion of large amounts of event data.

 We can use Kafka when we have to move a large amount of data and process it in real-time.
 An example would be when we want to process user behavior on our website to generate product suggestions or monitor events produced by our micro-services.

 Kafka is built from ground up with horizontal scaling in mind.
 We can scale by adding more brokers to the existing Kafka cluster.